hepplerj/Dissertation/ch5.dissertation.Heppler.md

 high tech industries maintained a perception as "clean" industry, few thought or were aware that their activities were introducing chemical contamination.^[@colten1991contamination.]

-Throughout the United States, chemical contamination sites were uncovered.
-In California's Central Valley, water quality officials discovered the contamination of groundwater by 1,2-dibromo-3-choloropropane (DBCP), a compound used by farmers as a pesticide.
-In New York, officials in Long Island discovered the contamination of wells by the insecticide aldicarb.
-Further exacerbating the problem was the sheer volume of new chemical compounds coming on to the market.
-In the 1970s, roughly 500 new chemical compounds appeared on the market each year.
-These chemicals had few standards and assessments in place aside from certain previsions within the SWDA weakly enforced by the EPA.^[@day2001safedrinking, 21--23.].
-Compounds and chemicals once thought to pose little environmental risk suddenly, with their appearance in groundwater, revealed how widespread the contamination of the country's drinking water supplies had become.^[@nash2006inescapable, 175--176.]

 <!--
 Flooding confounded those who wanted borders between the physical and